 - Establish the Western Bulldogs as an international sporting leader in promoting club and community health

 - Use sport as a vehicle to provide an understanding and awareness of health services in Victoria.

-- Implement and evaluate a sport based Health Promotion Program that is sustained within the Western Bulldogs Club and translated to other football clubs and leagues
+- Implement and evaluate a sport-based Health Promotion Program that can be translated to other football clubs and leagues

 Health Issues to be addressed:

 - Promote gender equality and raise awareness of violence against women;